Your Rights and Protections Against Surprise Medical Bills

 If you get other types of services at these in-network facilities, out-of-network providers can’t balance bill you, unless you give written consent and give up your protections.

 You’re never required to give up your protections from balance billing.
 You also aren’t required to get out-of-network care.
 You can choose a provider or facility in your plan’s network.

 New Jersey law also protects you from being billed for inadvertent out-of-network services (services at an in-network facility provided by out-of-network providers) in an amount in excess of your in-network cost-sharing amount (i.e., the amount your deductible, copayments, or coinsurance would have been if the same services were provided on an in- network basis).

 When balance billing isn’t allowed, you also have the following protections:

-- You are only responsible for paying your share of the cost (like the copayments, coinsurance and deductibles that you would pay if the provider or facility was in-network).
-Your health plan will pay out-of-network providers and facilities directly.
+- You’re only responsible for paying your share of the cost (like the copayments, coinsurance and deductible that you would pay if the provider or facility was in- network).
+Your health plan will pay any additional costs to out-of-network providers and facilities directly.

 - Cover emergency services by out-of-network providers.

 - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits.

 - Count any amount you pay for emergency services or out-of-network services toward your in-network deductible and out-of-pocket limit.